-[At the bottom of this post is a podcast about grief.
-I mention this story,
+[At the bottom of this post are two podcasts about grief.
+I mention

 The client was an immigrant, and his wife’s sister and her husband were the only relatives he had in New Zealand.
 He told me his oldest girl had just started menstruating, and he didn’t know what to do or say to her.
 On top of this, although normally a diligent student, the same daughter had recently played truant.
 The oldest boy was similarly ‘hooking’ school and had gotten into trouble for misbehaviour.

-As the man related his story, he became increasingly anxious, blaming himself for everything that was going wrong with his family.
+As the man related his story, he became increasingly anxious, blaming himself for everything that was going wrong with his family dynamics.

 He hadn’t talked to any of the children about their mother’s illness or death.
-He thought he’d become too emotional and make matters worse.
-Thus, he tried to be steady as a rock and be strong for his family.
+He worried he’d become too emotional and make matters worse.
+Thus, he’d tried to be steady as a rock and be strong for his family.

 As he communicated the details of this tragedy, I felt such deep sadness for the whole family that I started crying.
 Then my client began weeping — for the first time since his wife’s death.
 It truly was a miracle — because it was the beginning of his healing.

 We both sobbed for several minutes